bjoern-janson/adaptive-intelligence-framework/docs/causal-stack.md

 # Central Principle

-Intelligence increases when feedback can reach deeper layers of the adaptive process.
+Intelligence increases when feedback can reach progressively deeper layers of the adaptive process.

 The limiting question is:

-> Does reality only change what the system does, or can reality change how the system changes?
+> **Does reality only change what the system does, or can reality change how the system changes?**

 The Adaptive Intelligence Framework studies the conditions under which the second transition becomes possible.